alivx/ansible-cis-nginx-hardening/README.md

 ### Scoring Information
 * A scoring status indicates whether compliance with the given recommendation impacts the assessed target's benchmark score.
 The following scoring statuses are used in this benchmark:
 ### Scored (implemented in this role)
-* Failure to comply with "Scored" recommendations will decrease the final benchmark score.Compliance with "Scored" recommendations will increase the final benchmark score.
+* Failure to comply with "Scored" recommendations will decrease the final benchmark score.
+Compliance with "Scored" recommendations will increase the final benchmark score.
-### Not Scored (not impliements in this role)
+### Not Scored (not implements in this role)
 * Failure to comply with "Not Scored" recommendations will not decrease the final benchmark score.
 Compliance with "Not Scored" recommendations will not increase the final benchmark score.

 ---